EcoExtreML/STEMMUS_SCOPE/docs/STEMMUS_SCOPE_BMI.md

 ./STEMMUS_SCOPE "" bmi
 ```

 The model will respond with `Finished command.
 Select run mode: `.
-Now you can initialize the mode:
+Now you can initialize the model:

 ```
 Finished command.
 Select run mode: interactive "/home/path/to/config/file.txt"